ByteInternet/searchguard-python/README.md

 ## Installation ##

-**This library requires a Search Guard subscription (or trail license).
+**This library requires a Search Guard subscription (or trial license).
 Information can be found on https://search-guard.com/.**

 Make sure enterprise modules are enabled in your elasticsearch.yml: